-No flexibility has been allowed for the Trust's underlying financial performance versus the original control totals issued for 2017-19.
+No flexibility had been allowed for the Trust's underlying financial performance versus the original control totals issued for 2017-19.

-£'million Current 2018/19 control total surplus (including allocated STF) 5.7 Net impact of CNST income and spend changes (1.4) Risk Reserve (available for deployment) (0.5) Additional STF allocation 2.2 2018/19 control total surplus (including allocated STF) before flexibility 8.8 CT flexibility changes made if 2017/18 control total (excluding STF) is delivered 0 Revised 2018/19 control total surplus (including allocated STF) after flexibility 8.8
+Initial NHSI control total - February 2018 £'million Current 2018/19 control total surplus (including allocated PSF) 5.7 Net impact of CNST income and spend changes (1.4) Risk Reserve (available for deployment) (0.5) Additional PSF allocation 2.2

+2018/19 control total surplus (including allocated PSF) before flexibility 8.8 CT flexibility changes made if 2017/18 control total 0 (excluding PSF) is delivered Revised 2018/19 control total surplus (including allocated 8.8 PSF) after flexibility

-In order to deliver the proposed control total SFT would be required to deliver a savings plan of £18.4m (c8.%), before any local cost pressures, in excess of three times the amount delivered in recent years.
-On this basis the Board felt unable to sign up to the control total for 2017/8 as it fails to take account of the underlying deficit position.
+In order to deliver the proposed control total SFT would have been required to deliver a savings plan of £18.4m (c8.%), before any local cost pressures, in excess of three times the amount delivered in recent years.
+On this basis the Board felt unable to sign up to this control total for 2018/19 as it failed to take account of the underlying deficit position.